 The Caribbean American Chamber of Commerce and Industry, Inc. (CACCI), founded in August 1985, is a statewide membership organization, which has developed expertise in providing business assistance to small, start-ups and emerging businesses, in areas of business planning, financing, procurement, preparation for certification and business expansion, and export/import opportunities.

-As we reflect back on our history of over 30 years of service to the small business community, we are reminded that with limited resources we have continued to promote small business development on behalf of women and other minority business owners.
+As we reflect back on our history of over 36 years of service to the small business community, we are reminded that with limited resources we have continued to promote small business development on behalf of women and other minority business owners.
 Time and time again, we have proven that “business networking really works.”
-For over 31 years we have forged a powerful evolving local, national and international business network of small businesses and corporate members, elected officials, private and government partners.
+For over 36 years we have forged a powerful evolving local, national, and international business network of small businesses and corporate members, elected officials, private and government partners.

-CACCI’s extensive track record of service delivery includes sponsoring over 600 business networking meetings, establishing partnerships with government and private business entities which have enabled the organization to continue the following initiatives:
+CACCI’s extensive track record of service delivery includes: sponsoring over 700 business networking meetings, establishing partnerships with government and private business entities, establishing relationships with Caribbean-based trade associations and chambers of commerce.

-- Sponsor business development networking power breakfast and business networking seminars and meetings, attracting entrepreneurs and speakers from the public and private sectors, business and community leaders, corporate partners, elected officials, Caribbean-based Heads of State, CACCI members and other domestic and international leaders;
+- Sponsoring business development networking power breakfast and business networking seminars and meetings, attracting entrepreneurs and speakers from the public and private sectors, business and community leaders, corporate partners, elected officials, Caribbean-based Heads of State, CACCI members and other domestic and international leaders.

 - Strengthen partnerships with CACCI members and with public and private business entities which have contributed to the success of such annual events as: Tribute to Rev. Dr. Martin Luther King (January), Participation in Black, Puerto Rican and Asian Legislative Conference (February), Seminar focusing on Certification and Procurement Opportunities for Minority and Women Business Enterprises (MWBE) (March).
 Other CACCI sponsored events include: Annual Entrepreneur of the Year Awards Gala; Celebration of Service to the Small Business Community; Doing Business with NYC, NYS and US government agencies; International Conference on Doing Business with the United States and the Caribbean focusing on Export/Import Opportunities; and Salute to Small Business Visionaries.
 CACCI’s monthly small business breakfast meetings have served as opportunities for members to network and explore business opportunities.